dreamer0719/Album_Pomodoro/README.md

 - **Cute Fur Friends**: Contains cute drawings of the animals that your choice.
 These furry friends have multiple statuses that you can choose or will be randomized after a specific time (such as chilling, eating, sleeping, playing!).
 - **Task/TO-DO List**: Add and organize tasks that you need to get done for the day!
 This task can have a deadline, tags (subjects, etc.), notes, direction, etc. These lists could also be synced to the *TO-DO List Management* (another application made by me).
 - **Reward system**: You could set rewards after a specific amount of time (like a snack, episodes, etc.).
 This will trick your brain to produce dopamine, helping you feel relaxing when study/working.
-- **Time Tracker**: Record the total times you are in and the number of Pomodoros.
+- **History**: Record the total times you are in and the number of Pomodoros.
+It also includes tasks that you've done.
 - **Music/ Background noises**: Help you relax :D

 ## License